 If you have questions during the study about the research, you should contact <<<PI name and contact number>>> or <<<24 hour number when applicable>>>.
 You may call the Institutional Review Board (IRB) at 501-686-5667 regarding a research-related injury, with questions about your rights as a research subject or to discuss any problems or concerns about the research.
+Also, you may call this number if you are unable to reach the Investigator or you wish to speak to someone not directly related to this study.

-15.1 Elements of Informed Consent
+15.1 Elements of Informed Consent Page 6 of 8

-Page 5 of 7